cuongng313/Omni_Robot/README.md

 # Omni_Robot
-A Omni Mobile Robot project using STM32F4 for control.
+An Omni Mobile Robot project using STM32F4 for control.